 Show All Answers

 Many homes have sewer lateral cleanouts.
 A cleanout is a vertical pipe from an underground lateral to the surface.
 A sewer cleanout is a point of access where the sewer lateral can be serviced.
 It usually is 4" in diameter and has a tight-fitting steel or plastic cap over it.
 If you are not successful in locating your sewer cleanout, you either do not have one or it may be buried under dirt.
 A plumber can assist you with locating it.
-If your home does not have a sewer cleanout, you may want to add one as it allows you or your plumber quick access to stop a mess and costly sewage backups into your home.
+If your home does not have a sewer cleanout, you may want to add one as it allows you or your plumber quick access to stop costly sewage backups into your home.

 Broken sewer laterals can allow tree roots or debris into the pipe, which may cause blockages, building backups, or overflows in the environment.
 Leaking pipes can also allow wastewater to reach groundwater, which may contribute to water pollution.

 Defects and prohibited connections to private sanitary sewer laterals allow rainwater to enter Spotsylvania County’s public sewer system.
 This extra water costs more to treat and it may overload the public sewer system causing overflows.
 Improper connections include roof downspouts, groundwater sump pumps, foundation drains, and drains from window wells, driveways, etc.